 Investment Management Consultants Association® was established in 1985 to deliver premier investment consulting and wealth management credentials and world-class educational offerings through membership, conferences, research, and publications.
 IMCA sets the standards and practices for the investment management consulting profession and provides investment consultants and wealth managers with the credentials and tools required to best serve their clients.
 For more information download a copy of our comprehensive brochure.

-IMCA is proud to serve more than 10,000 members and certificants worldwide, including 6,860 CIMA certificants and 807 CPWA professionals, as of December 31, 2014.
+IMCA is proud to serve more than 10,000 members and certificants worldwide, including 6,895 CIMA certificants and 808 CPWA professionals, as of March 31, 2015.
 Each member must subscribe to and each designee must adhere to IMCA’s Code of Professional Responsibility.
 In addition, IMCA’s Standards of Practice and Performance Reporting Standards provide practical guidance to investment management consultants in the course of conducting their practices and providing services to clients.
-Learn more about IMCA's member demographics by watching this video:

 Certified Investment Management Analyst®